Tunewhistle/course_advanced_dbt/Week3-Project-Readme.md

 ### Create a generic test
 1. Created a test called: assert_column_does_not_contain, it returns an error if a column's value contains a defined value.
 2. Added this test to stg_bingeflix__events.event_name, set value as 'test', and tested this model.

+### Create an unit test
+1. Created seed files for two input mock data and one expected output mock data
+2. Create a source model switch macro and used it in mrr.sql
+3. Add tags to the unit_testing seed folder, and added dbt_utils.equality test in the mrr.yml file.